matoni109/matoni_portfolio/src/_posts/2022-01-11-product-design-sprints.md

 #### Things You Will Need

-- Humans: Get your team together in a colab enviroment, can all the meetings and ceremonies and give everyone a clean slate for the week, keep the destractions to a minimum outside of the PDS environment.
+- Humans: Get your team together in a colab environment, can all the meetings and ceremonies and give everyone a clean slate for the week, keep the distractions to a minimum outside of the PDS environment.
-- Time: Actually allocaton the 5 days, and don't half bake 🧑‍🍳 the process.
+- Time: Actually allocate the 5 days, and don't half bake 🧑‍🍳 the process.
 - Stationary: All of the Sticky Notes you can muster, all of the High Lighters, and all of the Sharpies. 🖊️
-- User Focus: This might acutally be a shock to the back-end developers at your workplace, but outside of Postgres there are **_Users_** that actualy `USE` the products that they spend their time building, these guys may need some support during the process. 🦮
+- User Focus: This might actually be a shock to the back-end developers at your workplace, but outside of Postgres there are **_Users_** that actually `USE` the products that they spend their time building, these guys may need some support during the process. 🦮

 #### How to Mix This All Up